pvlib/pvlib-python/docs/sphinx/source/package_overview.rst

 There are at least as many opinions about how to model PV systems as there are modelers of PV systems, so pvlib-python provides several modeling paradigms: functions, the Location/PVSystem classes, and the ModelChain class.
-Read more about this in the :ref:`introexamples` section.
+Read more about this in the :ref:`introtutorial` section.